 Finding work as a freelancer can be tricky.
-There are a million job boards out there, but the quality of work on offer can be alarmingly low.
+There are a million freelance job sites out there, but the quality of work on offer can be alarmingly low.
 But of course, there’s good work on offer if you know where to look.

 To land the juiciest gigs you have to specialise.
-The best clients won’t be listing their freelance and contract jobs on any of the mass-market job boards, so you’ll need to find the best job site in your niche.
+The best clients won’t be listing their freelance and contract jobs on any of the mass-market job boards, so you’ll need to find the best freelance job sites in your niche.
 Here are a few to get you started.

 For the IT contractor crowd, Elevate will cut out the recruiters and place you with the best clients quickly and easily – and with no finder’s fee carved out of your day rate, you’ll probably end up earning more.
 Upload your CV and get job matches automatically.

 If you’re a writer, Contently is worth investigating.
 You might have one of their free portfolios already, but there’s a whole agency setup lurking behind the scenes, connecting writers with brands looking for content marketing expertise.
 Rates are usually in the hundreds or thousands of dollars per article, and Contently is worth checking out for its game changing payment-on-submission alone.

 The private members club of freelance job sites, OnSite is an invite-only network for the digital crowd.
 Project Managers, Developers, Designers and the like will find quality, curated jobs from top brands and agencies.
 If they can get in, of course.